DEPARTMENT OF Surgery ~ 2013 Annual Report

 Marion Everett Couch, M.D., PhD., M.B.A., Interim Chair

-The Department of Surgery had an outstanding year as we demonstrated continued excellence in our mission of providing stellar education, research, innovation, and quality care for our patients.
+The Department of Surgery had an outstanding year in 2013, demonstrating continued excellence in its mission of providing stellar education, research, innovation, and quality care for patients.

-Our research efforts were very productive.
-Urologist Gerry Mingin, M.D., continued with his National Institutes of Health K08 Career Development Award, and Emergency Medicine physician Kalev Freeman, M.D., PhD., continued with his Career Development K08 award on traumatic brain injury, both with Mark Nelson, Ph.D., as their mentor.
-The UVM Medical Group (UVMMG) Senior Researcher of the Year award went to David Krag, M.D.
-Stephanie Pero, Ph.D., was awarded a Breast Cancer Research Foundation-AACR Grant for Translational Breast Cancer Research.
-Katarina Zvarova, M.D., Ph.D., continued her work on urinary bladder smooth muscle with her K01 award.
-Peter Zvara, M.D., Ph.D., led the effort to establish an institutional Tissue Bank.
-Brian Sprague, Ph.D., garnered numerous grants from the National Cancer Institute to study breast cancer screening.
-Daniel Bertges, M.D., with colleague Muriel Nathan, M.D., won a UVMMG research grant on insulin regulation to reduce complications.
+Research efforts in the Department were very productive.
+Urologist Gerry Mingin, M.D., continued with his National Institutes of Health K08 Career Development Award, and Emergency Medicine physician Kalev Freeman, M.D., Ph.D., continued with his Career Development K08 award on traumatic brain injury, both with Professor and Chair of Pharmacology Mark Nelson, Ph.D., as their mentor.
+Brian Sprague, Ph.D., garnered several grants from the National Cancer Institute to study breast cancer screening.
+Chris Jones, Ph.D., and Mujde Erten, Ph.D., won a State Innovation Models contract to study pricing variation in healthcare.